 A substantial portion of our clients are concentrated in the insurance industry, healthcare industry and the travel and leisure industry.
-In fiscal 2022 and 2021, 29.9% and 29.2% of our revenue, respectively, and 24.3% and 25.6% of our revenue less repair payments (non-GAAP), respectively, was derived from clients in the insurance industry.
-During the same periods, clients in the healthcare industry contributed 17.7% and 18.9% of our revenue, respectively, and 19.1% and 19.9% of our revenue less repair payments (non-GAAP), respectively and clients in the travel and leisure industry contributed 14.8% and 14.2% of our revenue, respectively, and 16.0% and 14.9% of our revenue less repair payments (non-GAAP), respectively.
+In fiscal 2023 and 2022, 26.8% and 29.9% of our revenue, respectively, and 22.9% and 24.3% of our revenue less repair payments (non-GAAP), respectively, was derived from clients in the insurance industry.
+During the same periods, clients in the travel and leisure industry contributed 16.9% and 14.8% of our revenue, respectively, and 17.9% and 16.0% of our revenue less repair payments (non-GAAP), respectively and clients in the healthcare industry contributed 15.7% and 17.7% of our revenue, respectively, and 16.6% and 19.1% of our revenue less repair payments (non-GAAP), respectively.
 Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.

-The current global economic slowdown has affected, and may continue to affect, both the industries in which our clients are concentrated and the geographies in which we do business.
+The current global macroeconomic and geo-political conditions have affected, and may continue to affect, both the industries in which our clients are concentrated and the geographies in which we do business.
 For more information, see "- The global economic and geo-political conditions have been and continue to be challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, clients, employees, financial performance, results of operations and cash flows and the prices of our equity shares and ADSs."
 Certain of our targeted industries are especially vulnerable to crises in the financial and credit markets and potential economic downturns.
 Our results of operations depend on, among other things, our ability to maintain and increase our sales volume with existing clients and to attract new clients.
-The impact of the COVID-19 pandemic has affected, and may continue to affect, the demand for our services across industries from a number of clients, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
+The COVID-19 pandemic and related governmental responses, rising inflation and high interest rates have affected, and any future resurgence of COVID-19 may affect, the demand for our services across industries from a number of clients, depending on the ability of each client, and the nature of their industries, products and services, to cope with the effects of these developments.
 A downturn in any of our targeted industries, a slowdown or reversal of the trend to offshore business process outsourcing in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services and adversely affect our results of operations.
-For instance, the travel and leisure industry is presently impacted by travel restrictions imposed by governments across the globe, as a response to the COVID-19 outbreak, and the resulting reduction in business and personal travel.
-While such restrictions are being gradually eased over time, the volume of business from our travel and leisure clients may continue to be lower than in previous years.
-In addition, the ongoing military conflict between Russia and Ukraine, especially in the event of further escalation beyond the borders of Ukraine and potential cascading effects of the sanctions on Russia, could have a material adverse effect on global trade and travel.
-Our business has been, and we expect it will continue to be, impacted across industry verticals due to the COVID-19 pandemic and the Russia-Ukraine conflict.
-We have observed demand reductions in a range of verticals, particularly travel and leisure, insurance, diversified businesses (especially manufacturing and retail) and utilities during fiscal 2022, as compared to demand levels prior to the COVID-19 pandemic.
+For instance, the ongoing military conflict between Russia and Ukraine, especially in the event of further escalation beyond the borders of Ukraine and potential cascading effects of the sanctions on Russia, and the recent conflict in Israel could have a material adverse effect on global trade and travel.
+Our business has been, and we expect it will continue to